microsoft/FitbitOnFHIR/README.md

 ## Authentication and One Time Sync Webapp
 The webapp is appropriate for anyone trying to quickly deploy a solution where they would like to ingest historical patient data (30 days by default) from Fitbit and into FHIR.

-The webapp is appropriate for anyone trying to quickly deploy a solution where they would like to ingest historical patient data (30 days be default) from Fitbit and into FHIR.

 ![webapp architecture](media/webapp-architecture.jpg)

 ### Quickstart